This is our gay guide to the Amalfi Coast including best places to stay, where to go out, best restaurants and awesome things to do.

 - Depot Napoli in Naples: Depot is a gay fetish and cruising bar in Naples frequented by lots of young, beautiful guys.
 They have regular themed nights as well as private cabins, a maze and even a sling!
 Depot Napoli is located at Via della Veterinaria 72 and is open Tuesday to Saturday from 10pm until around 3/4am.

 - Macho Lato in Naples: Macho Lato is one of the best gay clubs in Naples, spread out over two different levels.
-On the first floor is a cruising area, a sex box and darkroom, while the top floor has a lounge and game zone.
+On the first floor is a cruising area, a sex box and a darkroom, while the top floor has a lounge and game zone.
 Macho Lato is particularly popular with the bear crowd.
 It's only open on Saturday evenings from 11pm until around 4am and is located at Via Abate Minichini 62.

 - The Basement in Naples: one of Naples' most famous gay cruising and fetish bars, popular with 30s+ men.
 Whilst it's not very big, it does feature a bar, private rooms and a motorbike + play area.
 It's only open Thursday to Monday from 8pm until 3am (4am on Saturday nights) and is located at Via Atri 36b.